-Route power and control wiring, separately, through the utility entry in the unit.
-Do not run power and control signal wires in the same conduit.
+Route power and control wiring, separately, through the utility entry in the base of the unit.
+Do not run power and signal wires in the same conduit.

 The foam insulation releases dangerous fumes when it is burnt.
 Do not cut a foam part with a cutting torch or plasma cutter.
 Do not weld to a foam filled part.